 Credit card rates.
 If your mailbox is constantly inundated with annoying credit card offers, use them to your advantage.
 Call your credit card company and ask if they can match the best rates being offered by their competition.

 Airline vouchers.
-Even though airlines will often offer a measly $200 or $400 voucher to entice folks to give up their tickets for overbooked flights, on two occasions, I have successfully extracted free round-trip tickets from desperate gate agents in need of one more volunteer.
+Airlines typically offer a voucher for a few hundred bucks to entice folks to give up their tickets for overbooked flights.
+However, on two occasions I’ve been able to extract free round-trip tickets from desperate gate agents in need of a volunteer.

 Mattresses.
-With the exception of Tempur-Pedic mattresses, most other brands typically come with enormous markups.
+Most mattress brands typically come with enormous markups.
+One notable exception: Tempur-Pedic.
 And don’t be afraid to ask for extras like free delivery, old mattress disposal, pillows, bed pads and/or a metal bed frame either — especially if you’re paying cash.

 Mortgages.
 Not only are the rates negotiable — especially for those with credit scores over 750 — but so are some of those ridiculous mortgage junk fees.

 Big-ticket electronics and large appliances.
-Use the Internet to be fully aware of current market prices for whatever you’re interesting in buying, and then ask the manager to beat them.
+Use the Internet to be fully aware of current market prices for whatever you’re interesting in buying, and then ask brick-and-mortar store managers to beat them.

 Slightly marred products.
 Here’s one where you can haggle after you’ve already bought something.
 Assuming you catch it before the delivery truck leaves, furniture and appliances with small cosmetic dents or scratches present a golden opportunity to reduce the purchase price even more.

 Car tires.
-Comparison shop and ask the dealer to meet or beat the best price.
-And don’t forget to see if he’ll also include extras like tire stems, mounting, balancing, and even an extended tire warranty.
+Comparison shop and then ask the salesman beat the best price.
+And don’t be shy about asking for extras like tire stems, mounting, balancing, and even an extended tire warranty.